 - The Institute for Innovation in Prosecution developed a tool kit for agencies interested in implementing Inside Criminal Justice seminars, found here.

-- Until program operations resume, the Inside Criminal Justice team is working to incorporate some of the core values of the seminars into the New York County District Attorney’s Office’s incoming prosecutor training.
-This includes bringing formerly incarcerated graduates to speak with the new assistant district attorneys, exposing them to both sides of a criminal case.
+- When program operations were suspended, the Inside Criminal Justice team worked to incorporate some of the core values of the seminars into the New York County District Attorney’s Office’s incoming prosecutor training.
+This included bringing formerly incarcerated graduates to speak with the new assistant district attorneys, exposing them to both sides of a criminal case.
 In October 2021, Inside Criminal Justice graduates moderated small-group conversations with incoming assistant district attorneys, where they shared best practices for equitable prosecution and engaged in policy discussions such as those that occur in the Inside Criminal Justice classroom.